fraenks/haltlos/README.md

 (*english*) I'm now starting a project, of which I am not sure wether or not I will be able to finish.
 'Haltlos' is from Heidelberg.
-The group is to be found under the following section 'About Haltlos'
+The group is to be found through the following section 'About Haltlos'

 (*deutsch*) Hier fange ich ein kleines Projekt an, dass schon länger darauf wartet in Angriff genommen zu werden.